top of page

 As Christ-followers, when we become habitually distracted, habitually consumed by the worldly, spiritually worthless idols in our midst. . .when we become spiritually indifferent and spiritually unfaithful. . .when we become spiritually anesthetized by Satan's lies and the lure of sin (all realities the Israelites were guilty of), we then give the enemy permission to shroud the felt, visible presence of the Lord in our life.

 Please know that I am not inferring abandonment by the Father.
 As God's children, He has promised to never leave or forsake you or me (Hebrews 13:5).
 But if I keep disregarding the Lord's right to sovereignly rule my life, just as the Children of Israel so often did, then His interactive flaming presence in my daily life will diminish, like smoldering embers.
-And what will tragically result is a departure of His felt, visible glory on my life.
+And what will tragically result is a departure of His experienced, visible glory on my life.

 And try as I might, I cannot manipulate its way back.